Shipping with this method takes 3-5 days

 Dosage and Usage

-- If you miss a dose, apply it when remembered.
-If near the next dose, skip the missed dose.
+If you miss a scheduled use, apply it when you remember.
+If the next application is soon, skip the missed one and resume your regular schedule.
 Do not double up.
+Keep applications evenly spaced throughout the day.

 Side Effects and Safety